-This doctrine precludes public officials from holding two different public offices simultaneously if the offices have overlapping and conflicting public duties.
+This doctrine of incompatible offices precludes public officials from holding two different public offices simultaneously if the offices have overlapping and conflicting public duties.
 Courts have summarized the doctrine as follows: "One individual may not simultaneously hold two public offices where the functions of the offices concerned are inherently inconsistent, as where there are conflicting interests, or where the nature of the duties of the two offices is such as to render it improper due to considerations of public policy for one person to retain both."
 (Mott v.
 Horstmann (1950) 36 Cal.2d 388; see also, Chapman v.
 Rapsey (1940) 16 Cal.2d 636.)

-California Government Code section 1099 provides detailed guidance on incompatible offices and specifies the defining characteristics.
-Section 1099 states, in part, as follows:
+California Government Code section 1099 provides detailed guidance on incompatible offices and specifies the defining characteristics: